rfitak/Mexican_Wolf_SNPs/simulations.md

 # Close loop of chromosomes
 done
 ```
 Below is the R script "process-macs.R".
-It is also available in the "Data" folder of this github repository.
+It is also available in the [Data](./Data) folder of this github repository.
 The R package "data.table" is required.
 ```R
 # Make sure to be in R.  I used version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch"
 # Process in R